Ray Sherman

-Ray Sherman (November 27, 1951) is an American football coach for the Vegas Vipers.
+Ray Sherman (November 27, 1951) is an American football coach.
 Sherman has more than four decades of coaching at the college and professional levels.

 Coaching career

 College career

 Sherman played college football at Fresno State as a wide receiver and defensive back.
 In 1974, he took a job as graduate assistant for San Jose State.
 After leaving San Jose State following that season, Sherman remained a coach at the college level through 1987, working for five additional schools; this includes two stints at California.

 NFL career

 The Houston Oilers gave Sherman his first NFL coaching job in 1988, when he was hired as a running backs coach.
 After one more year in Houston, during which he was a wide receivers coach, he took an assistant head coaching position with the Atlanta Falcons in 1990.
 Sherman then went to the San Francisco 49ers the next season, staying there through 1993; he coached running backs in 1991 and wide receivers the following two seasons.
 The Minnesota Vikings hired Sherman as quarterbacks coach in 1995, and he spent three seasons with the team.
 In 1998 and 1999, Sherman served as offensive coordinator of the Pittsburgh Steelers and Vikings, respectively.
 He was the wide receivers coach of the Green Bay Packers from 2000 to 2004, and held the same position with the Tennessee Titans in 2005 and 2006.
 The Dallas Cowboys hired him as wide receivers coach in 2007.

 In January 2010, Sherman was considered for a head coaching position with the Oakland Raiders.

 In January 2011, Sherman interviewed for the head coaching position of the Dallas Cowboys to satisfy the Rooney Rule, and it was thought that he might be offered the offensive coordinator job with the team.
-It was announced that Sherman will not return to the Cowboys for the 2011 season.
+It was announced that Sherman would not return to the Cowboys for the 2011 season.
 In 2019, Sherman served as the Steelers interim wide receivers coach for the season following the death of the incumbent coach Darryl Drake that August.